jonbey93/electricity-price-forecasting/README.md

 # electricity-price-forecasting
-Using an LSTM-RNN machine learning model to forecast electricity prices
+Using an LSTM based RNN to forecast electricity prices